CERTUNLP/ngen/.github/ISSUE_TEMPLATE/💡-suggest-an-improvement-or-feature.md

 ---
-name: Feature request
+name: "\U0001F4A1 Suggest an Improvement or Feature"
 about: Suggest an idea for this project
-title: "[Feature]"
+title: ''
 labels: enhancement
 assignees: ''